anubhavpgit/anubhavpgit.github.io/content/current.md

 ###### June

 Summer in California is beautiful.
 Healdsburg is a small town in Sonoma County, known for its picturesque vineyards and wineries.
 The weather is warm, with temperatures ranging from 25 to 30 degrees Celsius.
 The town has a charming vibe with boutique shops, restaurants, and cafes.
-Currently, it's filled with tourists/ people attending Edge City, a tech pop-up village, which is more like a tech summer camp, where people can come together to learn, share ideas, and collaborate on projects.
+Currently, it's filled with tourists/ people attending Edge City, a tech pop-up village, which is more like a tech summer camp, where people can come together to share ideas and collaborate on projects.
 I am part of the World Residency program, where we build and deploy a mini app that runs on the World ecosystem.

+Now while I am here, I did decide to ship [fireside](https://anubhavp.dev/fireside/), a decentralised encrypted chat app I built some years ago, on worldchain.
+I was anyway working on shipping h011yw00d, thought might as well try to ship something of my own.

 The rest of the time when I am not working, I spend exploring California, visiting San Francisco, Redwood National Park, and the beautiful beaches along the coast.

-San Francisco is a vibrant city, a beautiful city, known for its diverse culture, tech scene, and stunning views.
-The weather is mild, with temperatures ranging from 15 to 20 degrees Celsius.
-The city has a rich cultural scene, with museums, galleries, and theatres.
+San Francisco is a vibrant, beautiful city, known for its diverse culture, tech scene, and absolutely stunning views.
+The weather is mild/ cold, with temperatures ranging from 12 to 20 degrees Celsius.
+California has microclimates, so the weather can vary significantly from one part of the city to another.
+I halted in Presidio for a couple of days, a bay area neighbourhood, also a former naval base turned into a national park.
+Worked out of the [House of Web3](https://houseofweb3.com/), with beautiful views of the Golden Gate Bridge and the bay, with hiking trails and picnic areas.
+Presidio also has this amazing amazing trail, Land's End, which offers breathtaking views of the Pacific Ocean from the cliffs.
+This is hands down my favourite place in SF, and my favourite hike so far.

+The city has a rich cultural scene, with museums, galleries, theatres, and amazing culinary experiences.
+The food here is the probably the best I have had in the US so far.
 I attended a few meetups and events and got to meet some amazing founders.
 SF inspires me to move here someday.
 If I ever do decide to move out of New York, I think SF would be the place.

 ###### May